-- Land tenure indicating legal ownership and other arrangements under which indigenous peoples presently use lands for living, cultivation or other uses. - Access to natural resources prevailing conditions under which indigenous peoples may have been using natural resources like forests, water bodies, and others that are considered important sources of livelihood. - Occupational structure indicating relative importance of household's present economic activities, and the extent to which they might be affected or benefited. - Level of market participation engagement in activities that produce marketable goods and services, and how and to what extent market participation would be affected or enhanced.
+- Land tenure indicating legal ownership and other arrangements under which Small Ethnic Communities presently use lands for living, cultivation or other uses. - Access to natural resources prevailing conditions under which SEC Small Ethnic Communities may have been using natural resources like forests, water bodies, and others that are considered important sources of livelihood. - Occupational structure indicating relative importance of household's present economic activities, and the extent to which they might be affected or benefited. - Level of market participation engagement in activities that produce marketable goods and services, and how and to what extent market participation would be affected or enhanced.